-Budgeted cost: £68,650
+Budgeted cost: £68,570

-Activity Evidence that supports this approach Challenge number(s) addressed To increase support and mentoring for targeted groups selected by HOY £16,650 Additional capacity needed following analysis of data on attitudes to school and learning.
-Mentors will engage with small groups based on need 2,3 Identified students appropriately referred to Faith in Families services, mentors, early help, Barnardos health shop and a range of other internal and external services. (£29 000) A range of complex needs are identified as barriers to learning and self-actualisation 2,3 Continuation of employment for Assistant Progress Leaders who have a specific responsibility for PP students (£9 000 AW, SA, MB, JCHA) Mentors act as a positive role model.
-In general, mentoring builds confidence, develops resilience and character and raises aspirations.(EEF) 3 All PP students in Years 10 and 11 to receive CIAG external Level 6 meetings (£5 000) PP students are much more 'likely to become NEETs' in Post 16 education.
-(House of Commons paper: 28th August 2018) 5 Utilise funding to target widening participation visits to Universities to increase aspiration (£4000) EEF and Sutton Trust data show that experiences in higher education can directly lead to higher aspiration and stronger outcomes for students 5 Revision Guide purchase for all Year 10 and 11 students for all subjects. (£5 000) Lower P8 and A8 scores against Non PP students across the PP cohort.
-1,5
+Activity Evidence that supports this approach Challenge number(s) addressed To increase support and mentoring for targeted groups selected by HOY AS Additional capacity needed following analysis of data on attitudes to school and learning.
+Mentors will engage with small groups based on need 2,3 Identified students appropriately referred to School Counselor, mentors, early help, Barnardos health shop and a range of other internal and external services. (£27,845) CC inc supervision £1000 A range of complex needs are identified as barriers to learning and self-actualisation 2,3 Continuation of employment for Assistant Progress Leaders who have a specific responsibility for PP students (£9 500) (Salary contribution AW, SA, MB, JCHA) Mentors act as a positive role model.
+In general, mentoring builds confidence, develops resilience and character and raises aspirations.
+(EEF) 3 All PP students in Years 10 and 11 to receive CIAG external Level 6 meetings (£5 000) PP students are much more 'likely to become NEETs' in Post 16 education .
+(House of Commons paper: 28 th August 2018) 5 Utilise funding to target widening participation visits to Universities to increase aspiration (£4000) EEF and Sutton Trust data show that experiences in higher education can directly lead to higher aspiration and stronger outcomes for students.
+5 Revision Guide purchase for all Year 10 and 11 students for all subjects. (£2500) (Journal to school shop) Lower P8 and A8 scores against Non PP students across the PP cohort.
+1,5 Online learning resources for students and subjects (£19,725) Access to suitable online resources directly contributable to increased attainment.
+(Kerboodle, Satchel, GCSEPod, MyMastery, MyMaths, ExamPro, and Educake) 1,5